 In fact, over the last 5 years, all 50 states have experienced floods or flash floods.

 Not true.
-When it comes to your typical condo or homeowners insurance policy, all types of water damage are not covered.
+When it comes to your typical renter’s, condo, homeowners or business insurance policy, all types of water damage are not covered.

 Understanding Flood Risks and Insurance Requirements in Your Area